mtumilowicz/java13-spring-crud-http-methods-workshop/README.md

     * safe methods are HTTP methods that do not modify resources representation
     * if it leads to a read-only operation
     * servers can alter their state: e.g. they can log or keep statistics
+        * even though the log storage might become full and crash the server
+    * a safe request initiated by selecting an advertisement on the Web will often have the side effect of charging an advertising account
     * safe methods are methods that can be cached, prefetched without any repercussions to the resource
+        * purpose of distinguishing between safe and unsafe methods is to allow automated retrieval processes (spiders) and cache performance optimization (pre-fetching) to work without fear of causing harm
     * it is not possible to ensure that the server does not generate side-effects as a result of performing a GET request
+        * failure to do so will result in unfortunate side effects when automated processes perform a GET on every URI reference for the sake of link maintenance, pre-fetching, building a search index, etc.
 * idempotent
     * the side-effects of N > 0 identical requests is the same as for a single request (aside from error or expiration issues)